curtisault/helpful-terminal/README.md

 ### Nonstandard Tools

-See the nonstandard_toold folder for additional software available via a package manager.
+See the non_standard_tools folder for additional software available via a package manager.